raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 Random Forest aims to reduce the previously mentioned correlation by choosing only a subsample of the feature space at each split.
 Essentially aiming to make the trees de-correlated, along with pruning of trees by setting a stopping criteria for node splits (more on this later).

+The processes outlined in this project are typical of a machine learning project, so I've given an outline of what will be done throughout the tutorial.

-After this tutorial you will be familiar with how to implement (in python):
+After this tutorial you will be familiar with how to implement (in `python`):

 + Basic exploratory analysis
 + Training and test set creation